 - 1.4.1 Development of the Local Plan commenced when the Council consulted on Issues and Options for the Local Plan between January and March 2016.
 This was the initial stage, and was a discussion paper around some key topics and questions, rather than a draft plan.
 The results of that consultation can be found on the Council's website6. - 1.4.2 The second stage of plan production was a full draft plan7.
 This was produced taking account of the responses to the Issues and Options consultation, as well as results of Sustainability Appraisal and other considerations.
-Consultation took place in May and June 2017, and, again, the results of the consultation are available on the Council's website8. - 1.4.3 This revised draft is the Pre-Submission Draft Local Plan9, which is the plan that the Council intends to submit to the Secretary of State.
-This document is open to consultation, and we welcome your views.
-Please provide any comments by 5 pm on Friday 26th January 2018. - 1.4.4 Comments should be made in writing, either by e-mail or post.
-Please e-mail responses to: planningpolicy@reading.gov.uk
+Consultation took place in May and June 2017, and, again, the results of the consultation are available on the Council's website8. - 1.4.3 The next stage was a Pre-Submission Draft Local Plan9, which was the final draft of the plan before submission to the Secretary of State.
+Consultation took place between November 2017 and January 2018, and the results of consultation are available to view on the website. - 1.4.4 The Local Plan was submitted in March 2018, which marked the beginning of a public examination by an independent Inspector, including a series of public hearings.
+After consultation on main modifications in June and July 2019, the Inspector issued a report which considered the plan to be 'sound' subject to modifications in September 2019.
+It was adopted as the Council's official policy on 4th November 2019.